rsksmart/rsk-powhsm/utils/tcpsigner-bundle/README.md

 ### Building and bundling

-Before using the TCPSigner bundle (i.e., TCPSigner + Manager combo), both the TCPSigner and the TCPManager binaries must be built.
+Before using the TCPSigner bundle (i.e., TCPSigner + TCP Manager combo), both the TCPSigner and the TCP Manager binaries must be built.
 In order to do that, within this document's directory, issue:

 ```